jamesrharwood/srqr/items/conflicts_of_interest.md

 title: Conflicts of interest
 checklist:
     text: Describe any potential sources of influence or perceived influence on study conduct and conclusions.
 Describe how these were managed.
+writing_guide:
+    text: |
+        * What conflicts of interest may have influenced the research?
+These could be financial, professional, or personal.
+        * How might these have influenced the findings?

+        Some aspects may have been mentioned as part of Reflexivity.
 ---

 ## What to write